Cerebral palsy: Economic impact

 The value of lost well-being (disability and premature death) was a further A$2.4 billion.

 In per capita terms, this amounts to a financial cost of A$43,431 per person with CP per annum.
-Including the value of lost well-being, the cost is over $115,000 per person per annum.
+Including the value of lost well-being, the cost is over A$115,000 per person per annum.

 Individuals with CP bear 37% of the financial costs, and their families and friends bear a further 6%.
 The federal government bears around one-third (33%) of the financial costs (mainly through taxation revenues forgone and welfare payments).
 State governments bear under 1% of the costs, while employers bear 5% and the rest of society bears the remaining 19%.
 If the burden of disease (lost well-being) is included, individuals bear 76% of the costs.

 The average lifetime cost for people with CP in the US is US$921,000 per individual, including lost income.

 In the United States, many states allow Medicaid beneficiaries to use their Medicaid funds to hire their own PCAs, instead of forcing them to use institutional or managed care.

 In India, the government-sponsored program called "NIRAMAYA" for the medical care of children with neurological and muscular deformities has proved to be an ameliorating economic measure for persons with such disabilities.
 It has shown that persons with mental or physically debilitating congenital disabilities can lead better lives if they have financial independence.